dgspampinato/dgspampinato.github.io/index.md

-I completed my Ph.D. in computer science in the [Advanced Computing Laboratory](https://acl.inf.ethz.ch) at the Computer Science Department of ETH Zurich, and I am currently a postdoc in the [SPIRAL team](https://spiral.net) at the Electrical And Computer Engineering Department at Carnegie Mellon University.
+I completed my Doctorate (Ph.D.) in computer science at ETH Zurich, and I am currently a postdoc in the [SPIRAL team](https://spiral.net) at the Electrical And Computer Engineering Department at Carnegie Mellon University.

 My research interests include the design of domain-specific languages for high-performance mathematical software.